Frequently Asked Questions for Fall 2025 CS 189/289A

 FINAL EXAM CONFLICTS: This class will NOT accommodate final exam conflicts.

-I have a conflict for the final exam, what can I do?
+I have a conflict for the final exam.
+What can I do?

 The course does not allow for time conflicts.
 Additionally, no accommodations will be made for travel.